fbpx Skip to content

 USDA loans are designed to help low—to moderate-income individuals and families purchase homes in eligible rural areas.
 They are backed by the Department of Agriculture, which is why they have such favorable terms.

-First-time homebuyers often find it hard to find a home within their income range, especially in the current economy with such high interest rates.
-Down payments are also a major obstacle for first-time home buyers and USDA loans certainly help on that front.
+First-time homebuyers often find it hard to find a home within their income range, especially in the current economy with such high interest rates and cost of living.
+Down payments are also a major obstacle for first-time home buyers and a USDA mortgage can certainly help on that front.

 What Is a USDA Loan?